strategineer/personal-website/content/blog/2023-01-02/index.md

 This includes a graph showing a prediction throughout the game of which team would win.
 So, after having wasted an hour of your life playing a game you had barely any chance of winning, it's  hilarious to see DOTA 2 tell you that yes in fact, you had less than 0.1% chance of winning the game after minute 3...

 DOTA 2 is a weird game.
 When you're not getting absolutely blasted by your opponents there's a lot of fun to be had.
 The highs are high and the lows are low like many other games that I seem to be into.
-So if you're looking to inject some articifial excitement into your boring life then DOTA 2 might be the game for you.
+So if you're looking to inject some artificial excitement into your boring life then DOTA 2 might be the game for you.

 As long as you're willing to put up with all of its bullshit.